mborgerson/wiki-export/wiki/Power_Supply.md

 Real world power usage
 ----------------------

-As measured on a v1.0 Xbox with a Fluke 376 clamp meter around the PSU to Motherboard connections.
+DC amperage as measured on a v1.0 Xbox with a Fluke 376 clamp meter around the PSU to Motherboard connections.
 HDD not included in measurements and the DVD drive and controller rumble were not used.

+AC wattage measured at 120v 60Hz using a 'KILL A WATT' meter.

 |              | Power off | Unleash X | Halo 2 Menu | DolphinClassic | Maximum Observed |
 |--------------|-----------|-----------|-------------|----------------|------------------|